jtleek/rpackages/README.md

 like a contract or anything, but think of it as an honor thing.

 5 years is a long time.
 It is most of the way toward tenure (in academia) or probably 3 years after you have started your own awesome company and appeared on [Techcrunch](http://techcrunch.com/).
-So it is worth thinking about ways you can ensure that the maintainence will be as low as possible.
+So it is worth thinking about ways you can ensure that the maintenance will be as low as possible.
 Specifically:

 * Make the dependencies as minimal as possible.
 If your dependencies update, you'll have to update the software.
 * Only create functions that are absolutely necessary for the package.
-It is hard to delete functions from a package after it is released without messing with users and adds to the maintainence headache each time you keep one in.
+It is hard to delete functions from a package after it is released without messing with users and adds to the maintenance headache each time you keep one in.
 * Make the vignette really clear and add a FAQ with questions you get from users while you are still in the [Leek group](http://www.biostat.jhsph.edu/~jleek/).
 * Add comments to your code/unit tests so that when something breaks you can find/fix the problem quickly.